JimmyDevvvvv/CipherCloud-IAM-Policy-Risk-Analyzer/README.md

 - **Abdulrahman Alawbathani** ([@VizardeX](https://github.com/VizardeX)) - *Collaborator*
 - **Yehia Fadly** ([@Yehia3A](https://github.com/Yehia3A)) - *Collaborator*

-*A passionate team of cybersecurity engineers working at the intersection of machine learning and cloud security.*
+*A passionate team of students working at the intersection of machine learning and cloud security.*

 ## 🙏 Acknowledgments